 ultrasound.
 This may be called a hysterosonogram or a saline infusion sonogram.
 The

-saline helps the doctor get a better image of any changes in the lining of the uterus.
+saline helps the healthcare provider get a better image of any changes in the lining

 A biopsy is when small pieces of tissue are taken and looked at with a microscope.

 A biopsy is the only way to confirm cancer.
 An endometrial tissue sample is collected

 by using a small flexible tube that is put into the uterus.
 Suction is used to pull